aidenkeating/digger-installer/provision-osx/README.md

 To run this section as a standalone step you must specify the `osx_download_certs` tag.

 ### Options:
+All of these variables are optional and will install required packages by default.
 * `apple_wwdr_cert_url` - Apple WWDR certificate URL.
 Defaults to Apple's official URL
 * `apple_wwdr_cert_file_name` - Output file name of the downloaded file.
 Defaults to `AppleWWDRCA.cer`.